GoogleCloudPlatform/java-docs-samples/speech/README.md

-# Cloud Pub/Sub samples for Java
+# Cloud Speech API samples for Java

 This directory contains several samples for the [Cloud Speech API](https://cloud.google.com/speech/) with Java.